 But I wasn't the only one around.
 The first runners were already starting to gather.
 Everyone you see in the picture was playing sports, especially runners.

-I move away a little from the main "avenue" of the park to enter more into the forest area, to flow into the Crystal PalaceAlthough the structure is metallic, it is covered with glass, hence its name.
+I move a little away from the main "avenue" of the park to enter more into the wooded area, to lead me to the Crystal PalaceAlthough the structure is metallic, it is covered with glass, hence its name.
 It is inspired by the Crystal Palace in Hyde Park.